specklesystems/speckle-docs/user/revit.md

     Speckle will do all the mapping for you.
 - Always

-    Everytime a Speckle commit is received, you will see a table of all the incoming object types and get the chance to set a mapped native Revit type to each incoming type.
+    Everytime a Speckle version is received, you will see a table of all the incoming object types and get the chance to set a mapped native Revit type to each incoming type.
 - For New Types

-    When a stream is first received, you will see a table of all incoming types and map them to types in the Revit application (exactly the same as the above option).
+    When a project is first received, you will see a table of all incoming types and map them to types in the Revit application (exactly the same as the above option).

-    When you receive from the same stream a second time, however, the mapping dialog will only appear if there are new incoming types that have not previously been mapped by the user.
+    When you receive from the same project a second time, however, the mapping dialog will only appear if there are new incoming types that have not previously been mapped by the user.

-    If the next commit received contains the same objects as the first commit, then the previous custom mapping will be used and you will not be asked to remap all of the incoming types.
+    If the next version received contains the same objects as the first version, then the previous custom mapping will be used and you will not be asked to remap all of the incoming types.

 #### Import types
 ![Import Types](./img-revit/revit-advancedSettings-importTypes.png)